-- One of the world's last apex predatordominated coral reef ecosystems, abounding in sharks and jacks, a feature characteristic of reefs prior to significant human exploitation. - A spectacular example of evolution in isolation, with a very high degree of terrestrial endemism occurring and the highest known degree of endemism for any marine ecosystem. - An unparalleled example of the later stages of volcanic island subsidence and atoll formation. - Vital habitat for pupping, nesting, and foraging for critically endangered Hawaiian monk seals, Laysan ducks, and threatened Hawaiian green turtles. - Nesting and foraging area for over 14 million seabirds - making Papahānaumokuākea the world's largest tropical seabird rookery. - Home to the highest concentration of ritual sites in Hawai'i, bearing remarkable testimony to the shared historical origins of all Polynesian societies. - A sacred region, in predominant Native Hawaiian cosmology and tradition, where life originates and where ancestors return after death. - Training grounds for traditional and contemporary Hawaiian wayfinders (non-instrument navigators).
+- One of the world's last apex predatordominated coral reef ecosystems, abounding in sharks and jacks, a feature characteristic of reefs prior to significant human exploitation. - A spectacular example of evolution in isolation, with a very high degree of terrestrial endemism occurring and the highest known degree of endemism for any marine ecosystem. - An unparalleled example of the later stages of volcanic island subsidence and atoll formation. - Vital habitat for pupping, nesting, and foraging for critically endangered Hawaiian monk seals, Laysan ducks, and threatened Hawaiian green turtles. - Nesting and foraging area for over 14 million seabirds - making Papahānaumokuākea the world's largest tropical seabird rookery. - Location of the highest concentration of ritual sites per island area in Hawai'i, bearing remarkable testimony to the shared historical origins of all Polynesian societies. - A sacred region, in predominant Native Hawaiian cosmology and tradition, where life originates and where ancestors return after death. - Training grounds for traditional contemporary Hawaiian wayfinders excelling in non-instrument navigation.